Operads in Unstable Global Homotopy Theory: Main Results for Operads in (Spc)

 \begin{prop} Let $f\colon X \to Y$ be a morphism of orthogonal spaces such that for each $n \geqslant 1$ the morphism $f^{\boxtimes n}$ is a $\Sigma_n$-global equivalence, and such that for each $n \geqslant 1$ the morphism $f^{\square n}$ is a $\Sigma_n$-$h$-cofibration.
 Then for each $n \geqslant 1$ the morphism $f^{\square n}$ is a $\Sigma_n$-global equivalence. \end{prop} \begin{proof} We use strong induction.
 For the base case, $f^{\square 1}= f^{\boxtimes 1}=f$ is a global equivalence.

 Assume that the result holds for each $i < n$.
-We decompose $f^{\boxtimes n}$ by applying~\cite[Lemma A.8]{sagave} to the pushout diagram given by $X = X \to Y$, obtaining
+We decompose $f^{\boxtimes n}$ by applying~\cite[Lemma~A.8]{sagave} to the pushout diagram given by $X = X \to Y$, obtaining

 Note that the last step of this decomposition is precisely $f^{\square n}$.
-In the rest of this article we also use $Q^n_{n-1}(f)$ to denote the source of the $n$-fold pushout product of $f$, following the notation of \cite{sagave}.
+In the rest of this article we also use $Q^n_{n-1}(f)$ to denote the source of the $n$-fold pushout product of $f$, following the notation of \cite{sagave}, originally introduced in \cite[Section~12]{ElmendorfMandell}.

 For each step $1 \leqslant i < n$ there is a $\Sigma_n$-equivariant pushout diagram of orthogonal spaces

 By Corollary~\ref{coroboxgglobal} and the induction hypothesis $X^{\boxtimes n-i} \boxtimes f^{\square i}$ is a $(\Sigma_{n-i} \times \Sigma_i)$-global equivalence.
 Then by Proposition~\ref{propinduceorbitspc}